Skip to content

 Nose

-The nose of the carabiner gives the design strength as well as keeps gear from slipping off the carabiner until needed.
+The nose of the carabiner gives the design strength as well as keeps gear from slipping off the carabiner clip until needed.
 The nose usually locks into the gate with a keyhole shaped slot.
 When the carabiner is loaded, the nose locks into the gate and creates a complete circle to provide more strength.

 Spine